 I honestly did not think it was possible to make chocolate chip cookies even better, but these Chocolate Chip Cookie Cups have done it.
 Pairing the cookies with a fluffy cheesecake mousse gives them just the right balance of sweet and tangy.
-The cream cheese flavour isn’t strong, but it really helps intensify the flavour of the cookie cups.
+The cream cheese flavor isn’t strong, but it really helps intensify the flavor of the cookie cups.

 Notes & tips for these Chocolate Chip Cookie Cups:

 - Use sea salt in your cookies if possible.
-It really enhances the favour!
+It really enhances the flavor!

 - Ensure your heavy cream is cold (ideally the mixer bowl too) as this will make the cream whip up better.

 - The cookies will soften a bit the longer they sit with the filling.

 - These freeze very well!
 Store in fridge for up to 4 days or in freezer (in an airtight container) for 1-2 months.

 - Best served cold, but can be served at room temperature.